 An Owner's Manual is a technical document which gives you a general description of the yacht and its technical systems.
 It helps the skipper/sailor to handle and maintain the yacht and its systems safely, identify possible technical faults and sometimes even to rectify these faults himself.
-Furthermore it is to the advantage of the owner to undertake maintenance and servicing of the Dehler 35 and thus maintain its value.
-Maintenance should only be done by experienced people.
-Changes which are done after delivery of the boat without any notice and confirmation by the yard are out of responsibility of the yard.
+Furthermore it is to the advantage of the owner to undertake maintenance and servicing of the Dehler 34 and thus maintain its value.

 The shipyard reserves the right to carry out changes in equipment and technique.
-The systems represented in this manual should not be considered as a basis for the sales contract.
+The systems represented in this manual should not be considered a basis for the sales contract.
 In this respect you should use the construction specifications and the relevant price list for the purchase of your yacht.